The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 2. Selling expenses related to products sold (selling expenses)

-4. Proceeds from sales in sales prices excluding VAT and excise taxes)
+4. Sales proceeds at sales prices excluding VAT and excise taxes)

-So, the profit from the sale of commercial products increased in comparison with the plan by the amount: 3376 - 3174 = + 202 thousand rubles This overfulfillment was influenced by the following factors:
+So, profit from the sale of marketable products increased compared to the plan by the amount: 3376 - 3174 = + 202 thousand rubles.
+This overfulfillment was influenced by the following factors:

-1. increase against the plan of the volume of products sold.
+1. increase against the plan in the volume of products sold.
 In the analyzed enterprise, the plan for the volume of sales (sales) of products was fulfilled by 101.6%.
-Multiplying the planned profit from sales by the percentage of overfulfillment of the plan in terms of sales, we find the amount of profit received due to the growth in sales of products: (3174 * 1.6%) / 100% = + 50.8 thousand rubles.
-Consequently, due to an increase in the volume of products sold, the profit received from the sale increased by 50.8 thousand rubles;
+By multiplying the planned profit from sales by the percentage of exceeding the plan in terms of sales volume, we will find the amount of profit received due to the increase in product sales volume: (3174 * 1.6%) / 100% = + 50.8 thousand rubles.
+Consequently, due to the increase in the volume of products sold, the profit received from sales increased by 50.8 thousand rubles;

-2. the increase against the plan of the production cost of goods sold reduced the profit.
+2. An increase against the plan in the production cost of goods sold reduced profits.

-Let's compare the actual and planned cost of actually sold products, i.e. let's compare the fourth column of the table with the third column on the first line: 19552 - 19491 = - 61 thousand rubles.
-This result means that due to the increase in the production cost of goods sold, the profit decreased by 61 thousand rubles;
+Let's compare the actual and planned cost of products actually sold, i.e. Let's compare the fourth column of the table with the third column in the first line: 19552 - 19491 = - 61 thousand rubles.
+This result means that due to an increase in the production cost of goods sold, profit decreased by 61 thousand rubles;

-3. commercial (administrative) costs, as well as production costs, have the opposite effect on profits.
+3. commercial (administrative) expenses, as well as production costs, have the opposite effect on profit.
 However, in this example, their value did not change and did not affect the profit.
-To establish this, let us compare the actual and planned values of commercial expenses attributable to the actual volume of product sales, i.e. compare the fourth column of the table with the third column on the second line: 144 - 144 = 0
+To establish this, let us compare the actual and planned values of commercial expenses attributable to the actual volume of product sales, i.e. compare the fourth column of the table with the third column in the second line: 144 - 144 = 0

-4. The effect of changes in wholesale prices on profit from product sales is established by comparing actually sold products at current wholesale prices (excluding VAT and excise taxes) and actually sold products at planned prices (excluding VAT and excise taxes).
+4. The impact of changes in wholesale prices on profit from sales of products is established by comparing actually sold products at current wholesale prices (excluding VAT and excise taxes) and actually sold products at planned prices (excluding VAT and excise taxes).

-5. The effect of changes in the structure of sold products on profit is calculated in a balance way, i.e. as the difference between the sum of the deviation of the actual profit from the implementation from the plan and the sums of the influence of all other (already known) factors: 202 - (50.8 - 61 + 0 - 15) = + 227.2 thousand rubles.
-This result means that the shift in the structure (change in the structure) of products sold towards an increase in the share of more profitable types of products increased the profit from sales by 227.2 thousand rubles.
+5. The impact of changes in the structure of sold products on profit will be calculated using the balance method, i.e. as the difference between the amount of deviation of the actual profit from sales from the plan and the amount of influence of all other (already known) factors: 202 - (50.8 - 61 + 0 - 15) = + 227.2 thousand rubles.
+This result means that a shift in the structure (change in structure) of sold products towards an increase in the share of more profitable types of products increased sales profit by 227.2 thousand rubles.

-Thus, the excess profit from the sale of products was obtained mainly due to a shift in the structure of sold products towards an increase in the share of more profitable types of products, as well as due to an increase in the volume of sales of products.
-At the same time, an increase in the production cost of goods sold and a decrease in wholesale prices for products reduced profits.
-The amount of selling expenses did not change and did not affect the profit.
+Thus, above-plan profit from product sales was obtained mainly due to a shift in the structure of products sold towards an increase in the share of more profitable types of products, as well as due to an increase in the volume of product sales.
+At the same time, an increase in production costs of goods sold and a decrease in wholesale prices for products reduced profits.
+The amount of commercial expenses did not change and did not affect profit.

-Analysis of the "quality" of profit is also important.
-Profit quality is a generalized characteristic of the structure of sources of profit formation.
-With high "quality" profits the volume of manufactured products increases, its cost decreases.
-With a low "quality" of profit there is an increase in sales prices for products in combination with the absence of an increase in the volume of products in physical terms.
+It is also important to analyze the “quality” of profit.
+Profit quality is a generalized characteristic of the structure of sources of profit generation.
+With high “quality” of profit The volume of production increases, its cost decreases.
+With low “quality” of profit There is an increase in sales prices for products combined with a lack of increase in production volume in physical terms.

-The main thing in improving the "quality" of profits is the decline.
-This is an intensive direction of increasing profits by mobilizing available reserves.
+The main thing in increasing the “quality” of profit is reducing.
+This is an intensive direction of increasing profits by mobilizing existing reserves.

 Marginal income

-Based on this, the profit from the sale of commercial products is equal to the marginal income minus fixed costs.
-It follows that the company will make a profit only if the fixed costs are reimbursed by the proceeds from the sale of a certain volume of manufactured products.
-This revenue should be sufficient to recover variable costs and generate profits.
-The analysis here allows you to establish at the expense of which costs (constant or variable) included in the cost of goods sold, the profit changes.
+Based on this, profit from the sale of commercial products equals marginal income minus fixed costs.
+It follows that the enterprise will make a profit only if fixed costs are reimbursed from the proceeds from the sale of a certain volume of manufactured products.
+This revenue should be sufficient to reimburse variable costs and profit generation.
+The analysis here makes it possible to establish at the expense of which costs (fixed or variable) included in the cost of products sold changes profit.

-The critical volume of production can be defined as the quotient of dividing by the amount of marginal income.
-Therefore, the profitability threshold can be determined by the following formula:
+The critical volume of production can be defined as the quotient of division by the amount of marginal income.
+Therefore, the profitability threshold can be determined using the following formula:

-To reach the critical point, it is necessary to produce and sell so many products that both the variables and the given organization are covered by the proceeds from the sale.
-In order to make a profit, you need to increase your sales.
-If the value of production decreases, then the organization will suffer a loss.
+To reach the critical point, it is necessary to produce and sell so many products that both the variables and the given organization are covered by the proceeds from sales.
+In order to make a profit, you must increase your sales.
+If the amount of production decreases, the organization will suffer a loss.

-All of the factors listed in this paragraph that affect the amount of profit received should be attributed to the number internal factors...
-In addition to them, there are external factors, also determining the amount of profit received by the organization.
+All factors listed in this paragraph that influence the amount of profit received should be classified as internal factors.
+Besides them, there are external factors , which also determine the amount of profit received by the organization.

 External factors include:

-• socio-economic conditions in which this organization operates;
+• socio-economic conditions in which the organization operates;

 • the degree of development of foreign economic relations;